-I’ve some documentary series in the past, but Radicalized is my first feature length documentary as director.
-Editor/Producer Steve Gute and I along with a few others have been working on this project for the last few years.
-I can’t think of a more important story to tell.
-Needless to say, I learned a lot.
+I’ve done some documentary series in the past, but Radicalized is my first feature length documentary as director/writer/producer I can’t think of a more important story to tell.
+Radicalized won best cinematography at Downtown Los Angeles Film Festival.

 Stay tuned for details about the L.A. festival premier and theatrical release.

 Radicalized is a revolutionary documentary film about a new season of political resistance in Los Angeles, crafted from thousands of hours of footage shot from 2011 to 2015.